drizzy072/drizzy072.github.io/index.md

 * Lab 4

     lab 4 part 1 was one of my favorites because of the converson rates from mL to cups.
 This one was intresting to me because I also bake when I have the time.
 It was fun finding out how many mL go into a cup.
-With this lab I was ablr to understand and use doubles better.
+With this lab I was able to understand and use doubles better.